TN 13 (12-24)

 6. Where hearings are held

-Social Security holds hearings within the 50 States, the District of Columbia and the Northern Marianna Islands, normally within 75 miles of the claimant's residence.
+Social Security holds hearings within the 50 States, the District of Columbia, American Samoa, Guam, the Northern Marianna Islands, the Commonwealth of Puerto Rico, and the United States Virgin Islands.
+For in person and agency video hearings, we normally hold hearings within 75 miles of the claimant's residence.

 7. Who can Social Security reimburse for travel expenses to attend hearings